-For a time I lived in downtown Minneapolis, and the only thing that made the tiny apartment less appealing was the parking.
+For a time I lived downtown, and the only thing that made the tiny apartment less appealing was the parking.
 There wasn’t any.
 On a good night I could find a spot three blocks away.
-On most nights it was further.
-Then one time…
+Then, another…

 I looked into the rear-view mirror.
-Dashboard Plastic Jesus!
+Dashboard Jesus!
 There were people in the car behind me.

 I froze.
 I didn’t know what to do.
-On any other night, I would flee, but this was no normal night.
+On any other night I would flee, but this was no normal night.
 I had no other place to go.
-I looked back into the rear-view mirror.
-I hit them.
-They hit me.
-Détente.
+I looked into the rear-view mirror.

 I gently put my car into reverse to flush my car with the curb.
 I planned on easing back slowly, but in a heightened state I popped the car again.